stylesuxx/Oversample/README.md

 For detail information please refer to the application note mentioned above, I will describe here briefly what it says.

 ## Theory of operation
-Oversampling means, sampling a signal over its Nyquist Frequency.
+Oversampling means, sampling a signal over its [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency).
 The Nyquist frequency is twice the highest frequency of interest in the input signal.
 Sampling above **fnyquist > 2 * fsignal** is called oversampling.
 For each additional Bit of resolution *n*, the signal must be oversampled four times.
 So the oversampling frequency is **foversampling = 4^n * fnyquist**.